How Much Creatine Should I Take?

 Studies in a variety of different populations have determined that taking creatine supplements in doses of up to 4–20 grams per day for 10 months to 5 years has no negative health effects.

-During this phase, you consume a larger dose of creatine over a short period of time.
+During the creatine loading phase, you consume high doses of creatine over a short period of time.
 Studies show that the creatine loading phase can increase stored creatine by 10–40%.

 A common regimen is to take 20–25 g of creatine daily for 5–7 days.
 This dose is often divided into four or five 5-gram servings throughout the day.

-After taking a higher dose of creatine for 5–7 days, you then switch to the maintenance phase.
+After taking a higher dose of creatine for 5–7 days, you then switch from the creatine loading phase to the maintenance dose.

 What is the Creatine Maintenance Phase?

-During the maintenance phase, a lower dose of creatine is usually taken to maintain the elevated levels of creatine in the muscle tissue.
+During this phase, a maintenance dose of creatine is usually taken to maintain the elevated levels of creatine in the muscle tissue.

 The recommended daily maintenance dose of creatine is typically 3-5 grams per day.
 The maintenance phase lasts for at least 4-6 weeks to maximize the benefits of creatine supplementation.